Time-consistent pension policy with minimum guarantee and sustainability constraint: The model

 $\bullet$ $p_{ret}(s)$ corresponds to the base pension amount received by an individual retiring (i.e. of age $a_r$) at time $s$.
 Then $p_{ret}(a_r + t-a)$ is the pension amount received at retirement time by an individual of age $a$ at time $t$.
 For instance, $p_{ret}(s)$ can be a proportion $\alpha_p$ of the average yearly income of an individual retiring at time $s$.
 Then

 $c_{t}(a)$ is the present value of wages earned by an individual's of age $a$ at $t$.\\ One can also take instead the average income over the last $h$ years before retirement, then $p_{ret}(s) = \alpha_p \frac{\int_{s-h}^{s} e^{\int_u^s r_v dv }\mathfrak{e}_u(a +u-t) du}{h}$.\\ $\bullet$ $(\lambda_t)$ is the indexation rate adjusting pension benefits.
 The indexation rate takes into account changes in prices or wages, using for example the Consumption Price Index.
-It can be used to maintain the sustainability of the pension system is case of a demographic shock, such as in \cite{alonso2017adequacy}. } \end{Example} The adequacy constraint \eqref{AdequacyConstraint} yields a liquidity issue for the PAYG system, since the minimum pension amount $P^{min}_t$ is not covered by the workers contributions when $P^{min}_t \geq C_t$.
-We thus consider a system where the social planner can invest (or borrow) at each time the amount $C_t - P_t$ in (from) a buffer fund, hence sharing the demographic risk between the different generations.
+It can be used to maintain the sustainability of the pension system is case of a demographic shock, such as in \cite{alonso2017adequacy}. } \end{Example}